3 Photography Mistakes to Avoid to Maintain Your Brand’s Quality

 Many founders simply haven’t been shown what makes photography truly elevate a brand.
 Others might hire a photographer, yet the images still feel flat or uninspiring.

-I’ve seen many brands struggle here: showing up with imagery that feels monotonous or generic, doing little to tell their story or elevate perception, or perhaps even giving off the wrong perception entirely.
-Below are three key mistakes that often make even good brands feel low-quality.
+I’ve seen many brands struggle here.
+Imagery that feels monotonous or generic, doing little to tell their story or elevate perception, or perhaps even giving off the wrong impression entirely.
+Below are three common mistakes that often make even good brands feel lower in quality.

 1. Overuse or misuse of AI imagery

 As a rule of thumb: if it looks even slightly AI-generated, don’t use it.
 People can tell, if not consciously, then subconsciously, and it weakens brand trust.
-It gives off a faint sense of fakeness and inauthenticity, eroding away at perceived value.
+It gives off a faint sense of fakeness and inauthenticity, quietly lowering perceived value.
 (This is especially true for images of people)

-As AI visuals flood the internet, authenticity is becoming the new rarity.
-The brands that will stand out as elevated above the rest are the ones that feel real, raw and human.
+As AI visuals saturate the internet, authenticity is becoming the new rarity.
+The brands that will stand out are the ones that feel real, textured and human.

 2. Poor attention to detail

 Sometimes you can’t quite pinpoint why an image feels low quality, it just does.
-It’s rarely one issue, but rather a collection of small oversights: subtle details like fingerprints on a glass bottle, dust on a candle top, stray hairs on close-up fabric.
-These little imperfections quietly communicate a lack of care.
-People gather that if you didn’t pay attention to the details there, what else might you have missed in your product creation perhaps?
+It’s rarely one factor, but a collection of small oversights: fingerprints on a glass bottle, dust on a candle top, stray fibres on close-up fabric.
+These tiny imperfections quietly signal a lack of care.
+If the details here were overlooked, people might wonder where else attention might have slipped.

-Lighting is another important indicator.
-Dim light can make images feel lifeless.
-Whilst harsh or overexposed light can make them feel intense.
-Often, the most elevated aesthetic comes from soft, natural daylight – it flatters textures and feels gentle and inviting.
+Lighting is another powerful indicator.
+Dim lighting can make images feel lifeless, while harsh or overexposed lighting can make them feel too intense.
+Often, the most elevated photography comes from soft, natural daylight.
+It flatters textures and feels gentle, warm, and inviting.

 3. Lack of storytelling

-Whilst simple, well-lit photography of your product is essential on your website, it’s only one piece of the puzzle.
-Having this and this alone will fail to create excitement in people.
-No scene that conveys a world, no props that tell a story, no human touch that builds connection.
+Simple, well-lit imagery is essential, but it’s only one piece of your visual ecosystem.
+Relying on this alone won’t create excitement.
+No scene to convey a world, no props to communicate a mood, no human touch to build emotional connection.
 Without these, the imagery may look polished, but it won’t move people.

 Your photography isn’t just there to show your product.
 It’s there to make people feel something.
 To evoke curiosity, emotion, and belonging.
 To paint a picture of the lifestyle and values your brand embodies.